 Christ Church, 2 Quay Road, Bridlington, East Yorkshire.
 YO15 2AP.

 Heats Saturday 10th November 2018.
 Final Saturday 17th November 2018

 The Festival Director Tel: 01262 404100 or firstname.lastname@example.org

-We made some changes to our competition in 2016 to encourage New Entrants to the competition.
 This competition is for all ages and for all levels of ability.
-SO don’t be afraid to enter your entry will be most welcome and you will receive our support and encouragement.
+So don’t be afraid to enter your entry will be most welcome and you will receive our support and encouragement.
 This year we have introduced a beginners class for those just learning to play their chosen instrument.

 Candidates are able to perform a piece(s) of their own choice on their preferred instrument and in a musical style in which they are most confident.